The billboard isn’t flashy or particularly eye-catching.

 Under state law, at least 71.6% of the target audience must be 21 or older, and 74 of California’s 534 cities and counties – or roughly 14% – impose even stricter advertising rules, according to a study published last year by the Journal of the American Medical Association.

 Of those jurisdictions, 14 ban billboards and other outdoor advertisements outright.

 Outdoor marketing, according to industry insider Rob Costello, is a crucial component to cannabis advertising, especially when it’s hyperlocal and can grab the attention of consumers in their neighborhoods or on their commuter routes.

 “The more you see it, the more it legitimizes the industry,” said Costello, chief growth strategist at Los Angeles-based 10K Advertising, which specializes in advertising and billboard ad-buys for cannabis brands.

 Outdoor marijuana advertising is drawing attention inside the halls of the California state capitol, where competing legislation has been proposed:

-- AB 273 is among the most restrictive proposals in the country, essentially banning cannabis billboard advertisements on any state highway or roadway.
+- Assembly Bill 273 is among the most restrictive proposals in the country, essentially banning cannabis billboard advertisements on any state highway or roadway.

 - AB 1302 would allow cannabis advertising on billboards on any interstate highway but not within a 15-mile radius of state borders.